FEAST Eigenvalue Solver v3.0 User Guide

 \section{FEAST: General use}

-Here, we propose to briefly present to the FEAST users a list of specifications (i.e. what is needed from users), expectations (i.e. what users should expect from FEAST), and directions for achieving performances (i.e. including parallel scalability and current limitations).
+This section briefly presents to the FEAST users a list of specifications (i.e. what is needed from users), expectations (i.e. what users should expect from FEAST), and directions for achieving performances (i.e. including parallel scalability and current limitations).